ujamjar/ctypes_of_clang/README.md

 In the following examples the `Ctypes` library and `ctypes_of_ocaml` ppx need to be loaded.

-_note: opening Ctypes etc should not be needed_

 ```
 # #use "topfind";;
 # #require "ctypes.foreign";;